C4Wiz/nerdqaxe-web-flasher/readme.md

 # NerdQaxe++ Web Flasher

-The Nerd*axe Web Flasher is the open source tool that provides you an easy solution to flash a factory file to you device.
+The NerdQaxe++ Web Flasher is the open source tool that provides you an easy solution to flash a factory file to you NerdQaxe++.

 ## Flashing process

-Simply connect your device, select the model and board version and click on flash.
+Simply connect your device, select the firmware version and click on flash.

 ## Development / Run locally